Ensure you only have one headset enabled

 Third Party Sound Controller Applications

-Please note if you have any Third Party Sound Controller Applications installed, the settings on there can conflict with Flash and prevent it from working.
-If this is the case, you will need to ensure the settings are correct, or disable this application.
+Please note if you have any Third Party Sound Controller Applications installed, the settings on there can conflict with your browser and prevent the headset from working.
+If this is the case, you will need to ensure the settings are correct or disable this application.

 This is an example screenshot of one of these applications: